-- Danger of explosion if battery incorrectly replaced. - Replace only with the same or equivalent type recommend by the manufacturer: - Dispose of used batteries according to the battery manufacturer's instructions.
+- Danger of explosion if battery incorrectly replaced. - Replace only with the same or equivalent type recommend by the manufacturer: - Dispose of used batteries according to local ordinance.

 About the Package

 The system board package contains the following items.
 If any of these items are missing or damaged, please contact your dealer or sales representative for assistance.